-During the year, there were 21 work injury cases (2021: 23 cases, 2020: 18 cases) and 698 lost days due to work injury (2021: 677 cases, 2020: 104 cases) in our business operation.
-There was no work-related fatality case (2021: nil, 2020: nil) during the reporting period.
-Since the outbreak of COVID-19 pandemic in Singapore still existed in 2022, the process of most of the construction site work delayed.
-Under the tight schedule, the frequency of work injuries occurred increased.
+During the year, there were 40 work injury cases (2022: 21 cases, 2021: 23 cases) and 3281 lost days due to work injury (2022: 698 cases, 2021: 677 cases) in our business operation.
+There was no work-related fatality case (2022: nil, 2021: nil) during the reporting period.
+With the easing of COVID-19 restrictions in 2023, the construction site operations have returned to their pre-pandemic levels.
+However, the accelerated pace required to meet project deadlines has resulted in an unfortunate rise in the frequency of work-related injuries.
 Employees were given paid sick leave for their recovery.
-Overall, no employees had serious accident during the reporting period.
+Overall, no employees had serious accidents (2022: nil) during the reporting period.